Top 5 Lithium Batteries For Commercial Energy Storage

 Lithium Manganese Oxide (LMO) is a well-balanced battery that follows the tagline “Jack of all trades, master of none.”
 LMO features moderate power density and energy density compared to the other types of lithium batteries.
 Its two main advantages are the low cost to produce the batteries as well as its high thermal stability and enhanced safety.

-The drawbacks with LMO include a below average battery performance and life span requiring the battery to be augmented or replaced more often than other battery types.
+The drawbacks of LMO include a below-average battery performance and life span requiring the battery to be augmented or replaced more often than other battery types.
 LMO batteries were first published and used in 1996 proving the technology is mature and advancing.
-LMO is usually used in medical devices and power tools primarily due to the safety and cost advantages.
+LMO is used in medical devices and power tools primarily due to its safety and affordability.

 4. Lithium Nickel Cobalt Aluminium (LiNiCoAIO2)